Sights of Chekhov

 - 10:00 -17:00.
 Closed Mondays.

 The main sight in Chekhov itself is the Lopasnya-Zachatievskoe Estate.
 In the 1770s it was granted to Aleksandr Vasilchikov, a favourite of Empress Catherine the Great.
 This would lead to the estate being associated with not only the Vasilchikov noble family but also the Lanskoy, Goncharov and Pushkin families.
 After Aleksandr Pushkin's death, his widow Natalia married Pyotr Lanskoy, whose sister in turn was married to Nikolai Vasilchikov.
-This meant that Pushkin's children… Read more »
+This meant that Pushkin's children were… Read more »

 - 28 Ulitsa Chekhova

 In 1995 on the 50th anniversary of the Soviet victory over Nazi Germany in the Second World War, the Memorial Museum of 1941-1945 was opened in Chekhov.
 The museum's exhibits tell of the efforts of the citizens and home guard of Lopasnya which was located on the frontline of the war.
-Special attention is paid to the battle around the village of Leonovo and to Viktor Talalikhin who was the first pilot to perform aerial ramming at night over Lopasnya when he had run out of… Read more »
+Special attention is paid to the battle around the village of Leonovo and to Viktor Talalikhin who was the first pilot to perform aerial ramming at night over Lopasnya when he had run out of ammunition… Read more »

 - Skver Chekhova (next to Sovetskaya Ploschad off Ulitsa Chekhova)